German–Soviet Axis talks

 Molotov remained firm and sought to remove German troops from Finland and gain a warm water port in the Baltic.
 Soviet foreign policy calculations were predicated on the idea that the war would be a long-term struggle and so German claims that the United Kingdom would be defeated swiftly were treated with skepticism.
 In addition, Stalin sought to remain influential in Bulgaria and Yugoslavia.
 Those factors resulted in Molotov taking a firm line.

-Maps of the proposed Spheres of influences to partitioning the World between the Axis powers in case Soviet Union joined to the Tripartite Pact (transforming it in a Tetrapartite Pact).
-Vichy France and Francoist Spain are added as proposed minor partners of the New Order.

 According to a study by Alexander Nekrich, on 25 November 1940, the Soviets presented a Stalin-drafted written counterproposal accepting the four power pact but including Soviet rights to Bulgaria and a world sphere of influence, to be centred on the area around Iraq and Iran.
-Germany did not respond and left the negotiations unresolved.
+Germany did not respond, and left the negotiations unresolved.

 Regarding the counterproposal, Hitler remarked to his top military chiefs that Stalin "demands more and more", "he's a cold-blooded blackmailer" and "a German victory has become unbearable for Russia" so that "she must be brought to her knees as soon as possible."
 Hitler had already decided to invade the Soviet Union in July 1940, but this apparently accelerated the process.
 As early as 1935 Germany had proposed a joint alliance and invasion of the Soviet Union to Poland, but this was rejected by the Poles.

 Germany ended the Molotov–Ribbentrop Pact in June 1941 by invading the Soviet Union.

 In the following years, the Soviet Information Bureau published a book titled Falsifiers of History, largely edited by Stalin himself, in which the Soviet premier claimed that he was simply testing his enemy.
 This became the official version of events that persisted in Soviet historiography up until the dissolution of the Soviet Union in 1991.
 According to Soviet diplomat Victor Israelyan, the book "certainly did nothing to disprove the existence of Soviet-German cooperation in the first years of World War II, a cooperation that to a certain degree assisted Hitler's plan".